pokt-network/pocket-network-protocol/ADRs/0003-adopt-libp2p-peer-ids.md

 - Provides unique and verifiable node identifiers
 - Offers a secure and reliable identification system
 - Proven solution in the peer-to-peer ecosystem
+- Aligns with the refactored P2P module, which already uses libp2p for the transport layer

 Cons: